Scrambles and Climbs off a Well-beaten Path

 There are at least two more crag areas beyond this first one, and they are easily reached via use trails and some mild bushwhacking (Note: dense undergrowth late spring through early fall may make this bushwhacking not so mild).

-I don't have the experience to recommend gear for leading anything here, which is why I suggest toproping these rocks if you want to get into the technical stuff.
-Some of the crags have sufficient natural anchors atop or close to them, but it would be wise to bring your own gear for setting up anchors, especially your first time visiting these crags.
+I don't have experience leading anything here, which is why I suggest toproping these rocks if you want to get into the technical stuff.
+Some of the crags have sufficient natural anchors atop or close to them, but it would be wise to bring your own gear for setting up anchors.

 It is illegal to drill, chip, or do anything else to alter the rock!